Home » Technical Analysis

 1. First, the price discounts everything.
 Technicians assume that, at any moment, the price of a given trading instrument will reflect everything that has affected or could affect the market, including fundamental factors.
 In stock market practice, for example, analysts assume that a company’s fundamentals, wider macroeconomic factors as well as market psychology are priced into the stock’s value.
 Thus, there is no need to consider all these factors separately.

 2. Second, price movement tends to follow trends.
-Once a trend has been formed, future price movement is very possible to take the same direction as that of the trend rather than go against the trend.
+Once a trend has been formed, future price movement is very likely to take the same direction as that of the trend rather than go against the trend.

 3. Third, history repeats itself, mostly in terms of price movement.
 This is often attributed to market psychology.
 Or, we can say that market players consistently react to similar market stimuli over time.
 Technical analysis utilizes chart patterns to study market movement and to identify trends.
 Charts illustrate price patterns that can frequently repeat themselves.